 Mike Ennis has tried crop covers and compost on his eastern Hillsborough strawberries.
 “I think it has helped a lot,” he says.
 “It seems like the fruit tastes a little better.”

-by JOSHUA YOUNG
+by JOSH YOUNG

 This column is sponsored by Guardian Soil Solutions.
 BIO: Josh Young is a proud former U.S. Marine and native of Plant City, Florida.
 His passion for helping growers led him to co-found Guardian Soil Solutions, a full-service agribusiness that focuses on soil health.
 Josh’s love of agriculture stems from his earliest days on his granddaddy’s farm.
 For more information about Josh and Guardian Soil solutions, visit guardiansoilsolutions.com.